NitroShellMKDS/HarugekiStudio/FORMAT.md

 matrices are row-vector (`v' = v * M`) with the translation in the last row, and the coordinate system is left-handed with Y up and units of roughly 1 cm.

+The files store geometry in left-handed X/Y/Z with X and Z mirrored compared to standard Z-up Cartesian.
+On load, X and Z are negated (a conjugation by `diag(-1, 1, -1, 1)`) so consumers see standard right-handed coordinates: X right, Y forward, Z up.
+Bone bind and inverse-bind matrices receive the same conjugation so the skeleton stays consistent.

 ## 1. Archive container (`data/*.bin`)

 A recursively nested table of contents.